shaybix/Raazi/README.md

-# Repository of miscellaneous scripts
+# Repository of miscellaneous scripts [Deprecated now]

 ## Below each folder and its contents will be explained in brief.
 ###### please see relevant folder for indepth READ.md file.